|

 fact, it's probably this Scorpio "reputation" that

-got you to this article on Scorpio and sex!
+led you down the garden path and to this article on Scorpio

 Many